Interstate 375 (Michigan): Future

 In January 2020, the State Transportation Commission removed the project from its five-year plan citing other priorities, pushing the potential completion of the project back to 2027.
-A refined locally preferred alternative (LPA) consisting of a boulevard aligned within the southbound lanes of the current freeway was chosen in January 2021.
+A refined locally preferred alternative consisting of a boulevard aligned within the southbound lanes of the current freeway was chosen in January 2021.
 The proposed boulevard is six lanes between the interchanges with I-75 and Jefferson Avenue, and four lanes in width south of Jefferson; it also includes a two-way cycle track on the east side of the boulevard.
 Costs for the full project were estimated at $250 million, including $200 million for the reconstruction of the interchange, $50 million for the boulevard, and $20 million for reconstruction of Gratiot Avenue east of the intersection.

 In November 2021, Governor Gretchen Whitmer requested funding for the project from the United States Department of Transportation under the newly created Reconnecting Communities program.
-In March 2022, the Federal Highway Administration returned a finding of no significant impact (FONSI), allowing the project to enter its design phase.
-On September 15, 2022, it was announced by the US Secretary of Transportation Pete Buttigieg that the state of Michigan had received a $105 million federal grant from the Infrastructure for Rebuilding America grant program for the project; reactions to the announcement were mixed at the time.
+In March 2022, the Federal Highway Administration returned a finding of no significant impact, allowing the project to enter its design phase.
+On September 15, 2022, it was announced by US Secretary of Transportation Pete Buttigieg that the state of Michigan had received a $105 million federal grant from the Infrastructure for Rebuilding America grant program for the project; reactions to the announcement were mixed at the time.
 MDOT announced that construction would start in 2025 with an expected completion in 2028.
+In August 2025, MDOT announced a "pause" in the project due to cost concerns and community opposition.

 Exit list

 Business spur

-The unsigned Business Spur Interstate 375 (BS I-375), which is 0.167 mi long, continues west on Jefferson Avenue from the southern end of I-375, ending at the entrance to the Detroit–Windsor Tunnel at Randolph Street (M-3).
+Business Spur Interstate 375 (BS I-375), which is 0.167 mi long, is an unsigned business route that continues west on Jefferson Avenue from the southern end of I-375, ending at the entrance to the Detroit–Windsor Tunnel at Randolph Street.
 Jefferson Avenue past that intersection is M-10.
 BS I-375 runs next to the Renaissance Center and under a segment of the People Mover.
 This designation was created in 1964.
 The 2009 traffic surveys by MDOT reported that 33,376 vehicles, including 922 trucks, had used BS I-375 on an average day.